 Environmental expenditures that relate to current operations are expensed or capitalized as appropriate.
 Expenditures that relate to an existing condition caused by past operations, and which do not contribute to current or future revenue generation, are expensed.
 Liabilities are recorded when environmental assessments and/or remedial efforts are probable and the cost or range of possible costs can be reasonably estimated.
-When no amount within the range is a better estimate than any other amount, the minimum is accrued.
-Some of the factors on which the Company bases its estimates include information provided by feasibility studies, potentially responsible party negotiations and the development of remedial action plans.
+When no amount within the range is a better estimate than any other amount, at least the minimum is accrued.
+Some of the factors on which the company bases its estimates include information provided by feasibility studies, potentially responsible party negotiations and the development of remedial action plans.
 Because reported liabilities are recorded based on estimates, actual amounts could differ from those estimates.
 Legal costs related to environmental matters are expensed as incurred.

-Expenditures that mitigate or prevent environmental contamination and that benefit future operations are capitalized.
+benefit future operations are capitalized.
 Capitalized expenditures are depreciated generally utilizing a 10 year life.
-See Note 13, Contingencies.
+See Note 12 for contingency information.